gatsbyjs/homepage-starters/themes/gatsby-theme-abstract-blog/README.md

 - `postPath`: relative path to template for the blog post pages
 - `indexPath`: relative path to template for the blog index page
+- `customQueries`: set to `true` to use provided components as page components that include Gatsby GraphQL page queries